gzt/gzt-blog/content/about.md

 ### Other activities

  * STATCOM - Statistics in the Community.
 Currently the president of the Iowa State University chapter.
+Provides outreach to the greater community - statistical consulting to non-profits as well as educational and informative events.

 ### Prior work

  * Human capital analyst in the HR department of Health Care Service Corporation for 5 years.
 Providing analytics and data-driven decision making for the Human Resources department in their consultations with internal customers.
-There were some cool ideas here but it made me realize that I needed a bit more formal grounding in this and decided to get a PhD in statistics as a result!
+There were some cool ideas here but it made me realize that I needed a bit more formal grounding in this and decided to get a PhD in statistics as a result.